Module 1

 I'm a journalist at the Financial Times and I'm working on a piece about AI recruitment bias.
 David, would you be willing to speak with me?
 DM open.

 You close your laptop and go home.
-Except David doesn't spend the weekend waiting.
-By Monday morning, the post has 4,200 reactions and 380 comments.
-Someone has identified NovaTech Financial.
+David doesn't.
+By Monday morning the post has 4,200 reactions and 380 comments.
+Someone has named NovaTech.

-James Hartley sees the post before you do.
-He's at your desk at 7:30am Monday.
+James sees it before you do.
+He's at your desk at 7:30am.

-Article 26 requires deployers to act on identified risks.
-You identified a potential pattern and chose not to act.
-Under Article 4 (AI Literacy), in force since February 2025, organisations must ensure staff can recognise and respond to AI risks.
+Article 26 requires action on identified risks.
+You spotted the pattern and chose not to act.
+Article 4 (AI literacy, enforceable since Feb 2025) requires staff to spot and respond to risks like this.

 Regardless of what you did on Friday, the situation has converged.
 James Hartley is at your desk.
 He's heard — through Priya, through LinkedIn, or through your email — that you've been 'questioning the AI tool.'